Sofia Bevarly Flaunts Fabulous Bikini Bod In Slow Motion Hair Flip Video On Instagram

 “Seems like a very high amount of excitement,” wrote a follower.

-Previously on February 18, Sofia promoted the opening of the club with another Instagram post.
+Sofia also promoted the opening of the club with another Instagram post on February 18.
 That time, it was a snap of her posing on her knees in an orange bikini.
-She sat on a red couch with lots of leafy green plants behind her.
+She sat on a red couch with plenty of leafy green plants behind her.
 The bombshell smiled widely and played with a piece of her wavy locks with her right hand.
 She accessorized simply with a couple of rings and talked about the club in the caption.